Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 - Social Work Employers.
 Private and publicly-run social service agencies offer scholarships and stipends.
 Stipend programs provide funding and fieldwork opportunities to social work students who commit to working for a specific employer for a specified amount of time upon graduation.

 - Schools of Social Work.
 While social work schools across the nation offer scholarships, California is home to some of the oldest, most recognized programs.
-Many also offer need-based BSW and MSW scholarships, as well.
+Many also offer need-based BSW and MSW scholarships.

 How much these BSW and MSW scholarships are worth varies greatly.
-Some may be for a few hundred dollars while others might total thousands.
-But together, they can put a big dent in the cost of your degree.
+Some may be for a few hundred dollars, while others might total thousands.
+Together, though, they can put a significant dent in the cost of your degree.

 Types of BSW and MSW Scholarships

-There are many types of scholarships out there (athletic scholarships for undergrads, scholarships for students from specific communities, etc.), but as a social work student, you might be a great candidate for certain ones.
+There are many types of scholarships out there, but as a social work student, you may be a strong candidate for certain ones in particular.

-Types of BSW and MSW scholarships you should investigate include:
+Types of BSW and MSW scholarships worth investigating:

 - Academic Scholarships.
-Schools typically look at factors like GPA when selecting scholarship recipients.
-While each opportunity has its own GPA cutoff, many scholarships require applicants to have a B average (3.0 GPA) or above.
+Schools typically look at GPA when selecting scholarship recipients.
+While each opportunity has its own cutoff, many scholarships require a B average (3.0 GPA) or above.

 - Leadership Scholarships.
-Leadership scholarships are for students who have experience leading school and community initiatives.
-As advocates for social justice, social work students are often great candidates for this type of funding.
+These are for students who have experience leading school and community initiatives.
+As advocates for social justice, social work students are often strong candidates.

 - Service Scholarships.
-Colleges, national nonprofits, and local service agencies often award scholarships to students who have dedicated their time and energy to helping others.
+Colleges, national nonprofits, and local service agencies often award scholarships to students who have dedicated their time to helping others.

 - Minority Scholarships.
-To help more people, social work agencies need the talents and perspectives of diverse professionals.
-Schools and professional organizations alike offer scholarships to minority students and students from typically underrepresented backgrounds.
+Social work agencies need the talents and perspectives of diverse professionals.
+Schools and professional organizations alike offer scholarships to students from underrepresented backgrounds.

 - Military Scholarships.
-Veterans, members of the Reserves, and those on active duty have access to some of the most comprehensive scholarships and funding programs.
-Find out more about the financial resources available to veteran social work students.
+Veterans, members of the Reserves, and those on active duty have access to some of the most substantial scholarship and funding programs available to social work students.

 - Renewable Scholarships.
 Not all BSW and MSW scholarships provide one-time funding.
 Some allow students to apply every year.